rugk/offline-qr-code/README.md

 This is a (Firefox) Web Extension, which makes it possible to generate a QR code from any website.

-In contrast to many other add-ons, which use Google Web APIs for that, this add-on works completely offline.
+In contrast to many other add-ons, which use Google Web APIs for that, this add-on works completely offline. **This QR code generator puts your privacy first!**
 Effectively, the add-on [prevents any web connection](src/manifest.json#L25) for itself, so it does never contact the web.
 Thanks to the linked `manifest.json` you can also easily verify, that this claim is true.
 It works offline!
 Always.

 It is inspired by [the old Offline QR code generator add-on](https://github.com/catholicon/OfflineQR) for Firefox 56 and lower.
 This extension only works with Firefox Quantum (Firefox 57) and higher.